VincentToups/racket-lib/roguelikes/turtles-monad.md

 different "helicities," that is, one turtle interprets `(turn 45)` as meaning to turn clockwise, and the other interprets it to mean counter-clockwise.
 Now any sequence of drawing commands will produce a symmetric figure, all for free.
+State dependent computations with multiple possible outcomes?

-My monad sense started tingling!
+Is anyone else's monad sense tingling!?

 Monads in Scheme (a diversion)
 ------------------------------

-If you've read any of my other posts about monads, you know how this is going to go.
+If you've read any of my [other posts about monads][previous-monad-tutorial], you know how this is going to go.
 We are going to define a macro to facilitate monadic computation.
 Since this is a kind of advanced article, I'm going to asssume you have the basic idea about `bind` and `return` more or less down.
 If I say that:

     (mlet* sequence-monad
       ((x '(1 2 3))